julianee-jk/IDAssignment1/README.md

     * Clickable button cards of each Albums
     * Embedded Spotify playlists for Best Of and Remixes
 ### Features to implement
+* Further bug fixes
-*
+* Page animations
-* Improve Footer Layout
+* Improve website layout for Internet Explorer
-* Add responsive for Tablet.
+* Improve website layout for Samsung Galaxy Fold

 ## Technology Used
 These are all the languages and tools which I have used to construct this project.